Gordon Setter

 The Gordon Setter is generally considered a healthy breed, but they are prone to some health issues and concerns like any other dog breed.
 These dogs have an average lifespan of 12-13 years.

-When getting any breed, the breeder must show you health tests that they have done for their breeding dogs.
+When getting any breed, the breeder must show you the health tests that they have done for their breeding dogs.
 Dogs must be adequately tested because taking a chance and hoping that the puppy’s parents are healthy is a risk no one should ever take.
-Only healthy dogs should be bred because that is the only way to assure that bloodlines will remain healthy and without any problems.
+Only healthy dogs should be bred because that is the only way to ensure that bloodlines will remain healthy and without any problems.
 Health problems associated with this breed are;

 Breeders